-Fig. 10.
+Figure 10.
 The optical microscope images of DCB specimen for GRE: (a) Crack near the film insert, (b) At the end of crack propagation, and for 15 wt% SSA GRE: (c) Crack near the film insert, (d) At the end of crack propagation and (e) The specimen.